scanny/python-pptx/docs/api/shapes.rst

 ----------------------------

-The following properties and methods are defined for AutoShapes, which includes text boxes and placeholders.
+The following properties and methods are defined for AutoShapes, which include text boxes and placeholders.

 .. autoclass:: pptx.shapes.autoshape.Shape()
    :members: